senresearch/LiteQTL.jl/docs/src/index.md

 - Near real time computation for whole genome scan using Linear Model
 - Genome scan with covairates
 - CPU parallelization and GPU acceleration
-- Input data can be of different precision (Float32, or Float64)
+- Input data can be of different precisions (Float32, or Float64)

 # Input and Output
 ### Input (all with no missing data)